 The following example illustrates a real-life application of solving a quadratic equation with a quadratic formula.

 Now, you want to find when the shot hit the ground, which means you want to know when the height is 0.
 Therefore, the equation you want to solve is the following:

 You can solve this equation using the quadratic formula.
 Comparing your equation to the form for a standard quadratic equation, you can see that:

-Therefore, substituting these values into the formula gives you the expression here:
+Therefore, substituting these values into the formula gives you the expression:

 When you simplify the numerator, however, it’s more complicated because it involves a plus/minus symbol, square roots, and other operations.
 You’ll start to simplify underneath the square root and begin with your exponent, 20^2, then move on to the multiplication, then finally subtraction.
 Note that 784 is a perfect square, so you’ll finish by taking the square root.

-It's important to remember, though, that the plus and minus symbol gives you two solutions:
+It’s important to remember, though, that the plus and minus symbols gives you two solutions.

 Going back to your original problem, you want to find the time it takes to reach the ground.
 Your solution of x equals -0.25 can be disregarded because it doesn’t make sense in the context of the problem.
 Therefore, it takes 1.5 seconds for the shot to hit the ground.